 Such code may be referred to as deactivated.
 That is, dead code that is there by intent.

 There is a secondary consideration for dead code in languages that permit overloading of functions and other constructs that use complex name resolution strategies.
-The developer may believe that some code is not going to be used (deactivated), but its existence in the program means that it appears in the namespace, and may be selected as the best match for some use that was intended to be of an overloading function.
+The developer may believe that some code is not going to be used (deactivated), but its existence in the program means that it appears in the namespace and may be selected as the best match for some use that was intended to be of an overloading function.
 That is, although the developer believes it is never going to be used, in practice it may be used in preference to the intended function.

 However, it may be the case that, because of some other error, the code is rendered unreachable.
 Therefore, any dead code should be reviewed and documented.